chenxinyanc/unrs-resolver-mounted-partition/README.md

 # unrs-resolver-mounted-partition

-This repo demonstrates the issue that the path resolved from `unrs-resolver` can contain unexpected segments if the target module is inside a ["Mounted Volume"](https://learn.microsoft.com/en-us/windows-server/storage/disk-management/assign-a-mount-point-folder-path-to-a-drive).
+This repo demonstrates the issue that the path resolved from `unrs-resolver` / `oxc-resolver` can contain unexpected segments if the target module is inside a ["Mounted Volume"](https://learn.microsoft.com/en-us/windows-server/storage/disk-management/assign-a-mount-point-folder-path-to-a-drive).

 ## Prerequsite